Can you put Posts onto Pages in Blogger?home page", and asked how to put posts onto different pages in their blog.

 You can also add other items (eg individual Posts, or even Bllogger's static "pages" if you really must have them - see why I don't like them!) - see the menu bar at the top of this site for an example of this.

-While you are editing the Pages gadget, there is an + Add link page option.
+While you are editing the Pages gadget, there is an + Add external link option.

 Click on this, and add an entry in like the ones described above in he Linked-list gadget option, putting